 In the event that behaviour has caused significant damage to property, harm to individuals or put others in danger, a fixed term exclusion may be deemed appropriate.
 The Headteacher will make the decision to exclude a pupil and for how long.
+In the absence of the Headteacher, the Acting Head can make the decision to exclude for a fixed period.
 A fixed-term exclusion will involve an official letter to parents and a meeting on their return.
-A behaviour plan will be created between the child, teachers and parent/carers to ensure that the child is supported on their return.
+A plan will be created between the child, teachers and parent/carers to ensure that the child is supported on their return.
 Fixed-term exclusions will be recorded on the register and child's records.